EmdadHaque/MyResume/projects.md

 &nbsp;
 - **[Automate the deployment of applications to Azure Windows Virtual Machines](./projects/deploy_app_to_azure_vms)**

-   This is a project that aims to install applications on Windows VMs in Azure via PowerShell scripts in the absence of any configuration management tools.
+   The aim of this project is to install applications on Windows VMs in Azure via PowerShell scripts in the absence of any configuration management tools.

 &nbsp;
 - **[RDP / Log in to Azure VM that is not connected to any AD using MS Entra ID credentials](./projects/deploy_app_to_azure_vms)**

-   This is a project that aims to install applications on Windows VMs in Azure via PowerShell scripts in the absence of any configuration management tools.
+   In this project, Azure VPN and MS Entra ID with the built-in MFA are used to secure the Remote Desktop Connection to an Azure VPN.